MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-overview/deployment/hololens2-deployment.md

 ## Deployment Prerequisites

-1. Ensure that your [project settings](../setup.md#5-configure-openxr-related-settings) are configured correctly to use the OpenXR pipeline and MRTK's feature set. **These features are required to deploy your project onto Hololens**
+1. Ensure that your [project settings](../setup.md#5-configure-openxr-related-settings) are configured correctly to use the OpenXR pipeline and MRTK's feature set. **These features are required to deploy your project onto Hololens**.

 ## Deploying to Device

 1. After you have the project configured, proceed to [Build the Unity Project](/mixed-reality/develop/unity/build-and-deploy-to-hololens#build-the-unity-project).

-1. Once built, you will need to deploy the project through [Visual Studio](/mixed-reality/develop/advanced-concepts/using-visual-studio?tabs=hl2).
+1. Once built, you'll need to deploy the project through [Visual Studio](/mixed-reality/develop/advanced-concepts/using-visual-studio?tabs=hl2).